Chad Knight: Life

-Professional skateboarding (1996 - 2011)
+Skateboarding career

-Chad Knight attained professional status in around 1996 and played for different skateboarding teams including H-Street, Maple team, Osiris Crew and 1031.
-He also worked as a skateboard coach training amateur skateboarders in the US and Japan.
+Chad Knight became a professional skateboarder in around 1996 and was part of several different skateboarding teams including H-Street, Maple team, Osiris Crew and 1031.
+He also worked as a skateboard coach, training amateur skateboarders in the U.S. and Japan.

-Knight competed as a professional skateboarder on American Gladiators (2008 TV series) and also appeared on The Guide by Scion Show as a skateboarder and guest.
+Knight competed as a professional skateboarder on American Gladiators and also appeared on The Guide by Scion as a guest.

-Visual artist (2011 - present)
+Visual art

 After retiring from professional skateboarding, Knight began working as a designer for different brands including Vans, DC Shoes and Nike.
-Since 2013, Knight created a broad range of digital artwork exploring themes of contemporary architecture, engineering and sculpture designed in 3D programs.
+Starting in 2013, Knight created digital artwork designed in 3D programs exploring contemporary architecture, engineering and sculpture.
 Natural landscapes and femininity also play a reoccurring role throughout his works.
+Knight was influenced by Renaissance and Baroque artists such as Claudio Coello, Peter Paul Rubens, and Caravaggio as well as contemporary digital artists including Virgil Abloh and Archan Nair, among others.

-In September 2018, his Rose Gold installation was popularized by Lindsay Lohan when she posted the image on her Instagram as "a real location" and caused confusion among Knight's fans who tried to find the sculpture.
-Chad Knight is the head of the 3D design division at Nike.
+In September 2018, his Rose Gold installation was popularized by Lindsay Lohan when she posted the image on her Instagram.
+Knight is the head of the 3D design division at Nike.